 Sometimes Dividend Stocks are Best

-The reason everyone has heard of Warren Buffet and Berkshire Hathaway is because they have done something amazing that very few companies have ever done before.
+The reason everyone has heard of Warren Buffet and Berkshire Hathaway is that they have done something amazing that very few companies have ever done before.
 In many cases, a company can’t give investors a better return than by paying out profits.
 In those cases, they should pay a dividend instead of reinvesting in the business.

 Dividends are great.
 I get dividends on most of the stocks I own, but I reinvest them in the stock.
 If it is worth owning, it is worth owning more of.
-That way, my return goes back my long term investment.
-Because I don’t take cash out, I don’t care about the dividend, I care about the long term yield.
+That way, my return goes back my long-term investment.
+Because I don’t take cash out, I don’t care about the dividend, I care about the long-term yield.

 How Stock Splits Work

 This is not news to any of you, but stock prices rise and fall over time.
 Those increases and decreases generally correspond to company performance and the overall economy.
 Over time, if a company does very well, its stock will rise, and continue to rise.
 If it does poorly, the price will fall.
-If it falls to low, the company risks being delisted from major exchanges or being bought by another company.
+If it falls too low, the company risks being delisted from major exchanges or being bought by another company.